-Interests of Certain Persons in the Merger (page 63)
+Interests of Certain Persons in the Amended Merger (pages 63 to 68)

-In considering the recommendation of the USF board of directors with respect to the merger, you should be aware that certain members of USF's management and the USF board of directors have interests in the transaction that are or may be different from, or in addition to, your interests as a USF stockholder.
+In considering the recommendation of the USF board of directors with respect to the amended merger, you should be aware that certain members of USF's management and the USF board of directors have interests in the transaction that are or may be different from, or in addition to, your interests as a USF stockholder.
 These interests include, among other things, the following:

-Pursuant to the terms of the merger agreement, one of the seven members of the USF board will be appointed as a director of Yellow Roadway.

-- Under the terms of the severance protection agreements entered into between USF and certain of its officers, if an officer's employment with USF (or its successor) is terminated other than "for cause" during the "severance period" or the officer resigns for "good reason" (as each such term is defined in the officer's severance protection agreement), that officer is entitled to severance benefits, including excise tax gross-up payments for excess parachute payments received in connection with the merger. - Subject to the terms of the executive retention program, USF will make retention payments in an aggregate amount of \$4.7 million to certain executive officers of USF.
-USF will pay a retention payment to the applicable executive if either: - the executive is employed on the effective date of the merger and on the 12-month anniversary thereof or - if the executive is involuntarily terminated without "cause", resigns for "good reason" (as each such term is defined in the executive retention program), becomes disabled or dies before the 12-month anniversary of the merger. - Pursuant to a letter agreement entered into between USF and Paul J. Liska, Executive Chairman of USF, dated February 27, 2005, USF will pay Mr. Liska at the effective time of the merger a transaction fee in the amount of \$2.19 million if USF completes the merger, provided that Mr. Liska has not voluntarily resigned as Executive Chairman prior to that time. - Each option to purchase USF shares granted under a USF stock plan that is outstanding immediately prior to the effective time of the merger will become fully vested and fully exercisable at the effective time and, depending on the exercise price of the option, the holders of certain options may receive a cash payment in exchange for the cancellation and termination of such unexercised options. - Each share of restricted USF stock granted under a USF stock plan that is outstanding immediately prior to the effective time of the merger will become fully vested and all restrictions relating to such USF shares shall lapse at the effective time. - Each phantom stock unit granted under a USF stock plan or under another agreement (each, a "PSU") will become fully vested and USF will be required to pay the holder of such PSU a cash payment in exchange for the cancellation and, termination of the PSU. - Under the merger agreement, Yellow Roadway has agreed to indemnify and hold harmless all past and present officers and directors of USF for certain liabilities arising both before and, in some cases, after the merger. - For a period of six years after the effective time of the merger, Yellow Roadway has agreed that it will provide USF's current officers and directors certain liability insurance.
+- Pursuant to the terms of the amended merger agreement, one of the seven members of the USF board will be appointed as a director of Yellow Roadway. - Under the terms of the severance protection agreements entered into between USF and certain of its officers, if an officer's employment with USF (or its successor) is terminated other than "for cause" during the "severance period" or the officer resigns for "good reason" (as each such term is defined in the officer's severance protection agreement), that officer is entitled to severance benefits, including excise tax gross-up payments for excess parachute payments received in connection with the amended merger. - Subject to the terms of the executive retention program, USF will make retention payments in an aggregate amount of \$4.7 million to certain executive officers of USF.
+USF will pay a retention payment to the applicable executive if either: - the executive is employed on the effective date of the merger and on the 12-month anniversary thereof or - if the executive is involuntarily terminated without "cause", resigns for "good reason" (as each such term is defined in the executive retention program), becomes disabled or dies before the 12-month anniversary of the merger. - Pursuant to a letter agreement entered into between USF and Paul J. Liska, Executive Chairman of USF, dated February 27, 2005, USF will pay Mr. Liska at the effective time of the merger a transaction fee in the amount of \$2.19 million if USF completes the amended merger, provided that Mr. Liska has not voluntarily resigned as Executive Chairman prior to that time. - Each option to purchase USF shares granted under a USF stock plan that is outstanding immediately prior to the effective time of the amended merger will become fully vested and fully exercisable at the effective time and, depending on the exercise price of the option, the holders of certain options may receive a cash payment in exchange for the cancellation and termination of such unexercised options. - Each share of restricted USF stock granted under a USF stock plan that is outstanding immediately prior to the effective time of the amended merger will become fully vested and all restrictions relating to such USF shares shall lapse at the effective time. - Each phantom stock unit granted under a USF stock plan or under another agreement (each, a "PSU") will become fully vested and USF will be required to pay the holder of such PSU a cash payment in exchange for the cancellation and, termination of the PSU. - Under the amended merger agreement, Yellow Roadway has agreed to indemnify and hold harmless all past and present officers and directors of USF for certain liabilities arising both before and, in some cases, after the amended merger. - For a period of six years after the effective time of the amended merger, Yellow Roadway has agreed that it will provide USF's current officers and directors certain liability insurance.

-The Yellow Roadway and USF boards of directors were aware of these arrangements during their respective deliberations on the merits of the merger and in deciding to recommend that you vote FOR the approval of their respective proposals.
+The USF board of directors was aware of these arrangements during its deliberations on the merits of the amended merger and in deciding to recommend that you vote "FOR" the adoption of the amended merger agreement.